dmstr/phd5-docs/guide/development/configuration.md

 ## Introduction

 phd uses an environment variables based configuration, see also [Dev/prod parity](http://12factor.net/dev-prod-parity) for more information about this topic.

-There are two levels of environment configurations.
+There are basically two levels of configurations handled by environment variables.

-Variables for controlling the application stacks *(outside on your host)* with `docker-compose`, are defined in
+Variables for controlling the application stacks *(outside, on your host)* with `docker-compose`, are defined in `.env` files residing in the current working directory.

-- `.env` files.
+> If you are in the project root-folder you work with your *dev*  environment, while you are in the `tests/` folder you are working against your test stack, which has ie. an own database.

-Environment settings used within the application services *(inside a container)* are defined in
+The structure of the services within a stack are defined in `docker-compose.yml` files, you can add or change additional databases or caching services here.

-- `docker-compose.yml`, `docker-compose.<ENV>.yml` files (environment specific)
-- `Dockerfile` and/or `src/app.env` (application defaults).
+- ​

 See also hierarchy & scopes below for more information about variables.

 ## Host environment

-:exclamation: Before starting the application the first time, run `make init` to create your `.env` and `tests/.env` from `.dist`-files.
+:exclamation: Before starting the application the first time, run `make init` to create your `.env` and `tests/.env` from to corresponding `-dist`-files.

 ### Development stack

-	COMPOSE_PROJECT_NAME=myapp
-	STACK_PHP_IMAGE=local/namespace/myapp_php
+In the `.env` file in your project root, there is by default just one setting:

+    COMPOSE_FILE=./docker-compose.yml:./docker-compose.dev.yml

+This merges the configuration to given YAML files.

+You can also set other variables here, like tokens required for running updates in a container.
+Please note that these variables will not be available when building the Docker image

 	GITHUB_API_TOKEN={GITHUB_API_TOKEN}

+Please also make sure to **not commit the `.env` file** and not have secrets in any `-dist` file.

 ### Testing stack

+For testing is it strongly recommended to set a `COMPOSE_PROJECT_NAME`, since `docker-compose` uses the directory name by default and all your containers would be prefixed with `tests` otherwise.

 	COMPOSE_PROJECT_NAME=testmyapp
-	STACK_PHP_IMAGE=local/namespace/myapp_php

 > Windows users, use a semicolon as path separator `COMPOSE_FILE=./docker-compose.yml;./docker-compose.dev.yml`

 ## Application environment

+Environment settings used within the application services *(inside a container, such as PHP)* are defined in

+- `environment` or `env_file` in `docker-compose.yml`, `docker-compose.<CURRENT_ENVIRONMENT>.yml` files (environment specific)
+- `Dockerfile` and/or `src/app.env` (application defaults).

+Available environment variables for the application are defined in `/app/src/config/env-defaults`

 > `app.env-dist` should be adjusted and committed to reflect basic application settings, but we strongly recommend **not to add secrets** like passwords or tokens to the repository.
 > Note: The `app.env-dist` file is intentionally copied as `app.env` onto the image.
 If you want to make changes during runtime, you also need to create a local file and mount this into the container.